tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="content-1-create-a-developer-account">1.
 Create a developer account</h3>

-The REST API restricts the amount of calls per month based on the Optimizely plan of your account.
+Depending on your [Optimizely plan type](https://help.optimizely.com/hc/en-us/articles/200040055), the REST API may restrict the number of calls you can make per month.
 To avoid going over the limit with your account, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
 Creating a developer account does not require a credit card and will provide full access the REST API.

 <h3 id="content-2-register-your-application">2.
 Register your application</h3>

 We highly recommend that you use OAuth 2.0 to authenticate with the Optimizely REST API.
 This will allow you to provide a seamless experience to users in your application and periodically send lists to Optimizely in the background.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

-### 3. Create a configuration form: authenticating and project selection
+### 3. Create a configuration form: authentication and project selection

 Users can authenticate your application to use the REST API using OAuth 2.0.
 You can find a description on how to implement OAuth authentication <a href="http://developers.optimizely.com/rest/reference/index.html#oauth">here</a>.

 After connecting with Optimizely you can use the REST API to get all the projects for the account that the user has authenticated with.
 To get all the project names and their corresponding project IDs, use the <a href="/rest/reference/index.html#list-projects">list-projects</a> REST API call.

+You can see an example of how the configuration form should look like in the image below.
+The first step is to authenticate with Optimizely (the blue button).
+After the authentication is done, the user will be able to select a project from the selector below "Choose a project".
+The options within the project are populated by the information that is returned by the <a href="/rest/reference/index.html#list-projects">list-projects</a> REST API call.

 <img src="/assets/img/integrations/content_config_authentication.png">

 ### 4. Create a configuration form: URL targeting

-An article could appear on several places on the website, so the easiest URL targeting setting for a content testing experiment is to do a substring match on the entire website.
-You can create an option for users to select different URLS to target.
-This targeting will be used for all experiments that are started with the content testing tool.
+Because there are many different places on a page where an article can appear, the best URL Targeting condition for a content management experiment is a substring match on the entire website.
+You can create an option that allows customers to select different URLS to target.
+This targeting will be used for all experiments that are created  with the content testing tool.
 <img src="/assets/img/integrations/content_config_url.png">

 ### 5. Create a configuration form: variation code
-For Optimizely to modify the right content on the page, a user will have to specify where the content can be found on the page.
-Create a textbox that allows a user to specify the variation code.
+For Optimizely to modify the right content on the page, users must be able to specify where the target content can be found.
+Create an HTML textbox that allows the user to specify the variation code.

 <img src="/assets/img/integrations/content_config_variationcode.png">